Baby Elephant Wall Sculpture Pattern

 This is a papercraft pattern (PDF).
 After you print the pattern on card stock and tape it together you’ll have a three-dimensional baby elephant sculpture that’s ready for her final coat of paper mache.
 Full instructions included with the pattern.

-Watch the video below to see how it all goes together.
+Watch the video below to see how to make your paper mache elephant sculpture.

 There are quite a few pieces in this pattern, but if you take your time and follow the instructions on the pattern and in the video you’ll end up with a beautiful wall sculpture.
 It’s sure to impress anyone who sees it.